PlayStation (console): Legacy

 Sony's next-generation PlayStation 2, which is backward compatible with the PlayStation's DualShock controller and games, was announced in 1999 and launched in 2000.
 The PlayStation's lead in installed base and developer support paved the way for the success of its successor, which overcame the earlier launch of the Sega's Dreamcast and then fended off competition from Microsoft's newcomer Xbox and Nintendo's GameCube.
 The PlayStation 2's immense success and failure of the Dreamcast were among the main factors which led to Sega abandoning the console market.
 To date, five PlayStation home consoles have been released, which have continued the same numbering scheme, as well as two portable systems.
-Hundreds of PlayStation games were re-released as PS One Classics for purchase and download on the PlayStation Portable, PlayStation 3, and PlayStation Vita.
-The PlayStation 2 and PlayStation 3 also maintained backward compatibility with original PlayStation discs.
+The PlayStation 3 also maintained backward compatibility with original PlayStation discs.
+Hundreds of PlayStation games have been digitally re-released on the PlayStation Portable, PlayStation 3, PlayStation Vita, PlayStation 4, and PlayStation 5.

 The PlayStation has often ranked among the best video game consoles.
 In 2018, Retro Gamer named it the third best console, crediting its sophisticated 3D capabilities as one of its key factors in gaining mass success, and lauding it as a "game-changer in every sense possible".
 In 2009, IGN ranked the PlayStation the seventh best console in their list, noting its appeal towards older audiences to be a crucial factor in propelling the video game industry, as well as its assistance in transitioning game industry to use the CD-ROM format.
 Keith Stuart from The Guardian likewise named it as the seventh best console in 2020, declaring that its success was so profound it "ruled the 1990s".

+In January 2025, Lorentio Brodesco announced the nsOne project, attempting to reverse engineer PlayStation's motherboard.
+Brodesco stated that "detailed documentation on the original motherboard was either incomplete or entirely unavailable".
+The project was successfully crowdfunded via Kickstarter.
+In June, Brodesco manufactured the first working motherboard, promising to bring a fully rooted version with multilayer routing as well as documentation and design files in the near future.